DiegoBast1/BI-Dashboards-Analytics/Chocolate C. Business Performance Report - SQL & Power BI/README.md

 # Chocolate Company Business Performance Report with SQL and Power BI

 ## Project Purpose
-Create a business summary dashboard with key general information to understand the company's performance in sales, growth and other metrics.
+Create a business summary dashboard with key general information to understand the company's performance in total sales, MoM% change and other metrics.

 ## Data sources
 awesome-chocolates SQL database